 MLA style is often used to document sources for papers in the Humanities (English, Arts, Literature, Philosophy, etc.).
 Cite all sources that you quote, paraphrase or summarize:

-For detailed information on MLA refer to the MLA Handbook for Writers of Research Papers, call number LB 2369 M57 2016, available at all campuses.
+For detailed information on MLA refer to the MLA Handbook, 9th edition, call number LB 2369 M57 2021, available at all campuses or online (you will need to log in with your student number and password).
 Also check the MLA Style Center tab above.

 If you have a specific MLA citing question, you may also try ask MLA!